Olympus E-M1 Mark III is a Micro Four Thirds powerhouse with a price tag to match

 The camera's 4K video has also been given a minor bump with the inclusion of the flat OM-Log400 profile, which lets more advanced shooters grade footage in post-production.

 So does the Olympus E-M1 Mark III have any downsides?
 While it's shaping up to be a fine all-rounder, the main one is likely to be price.
-It'll be available to buy body-only from late February for $1,799.99 / £1,599.99 (around AU$3086), or in various kit lens combinations.
+It'll be available to buy body-only from late February for $1,799.99 / £1,599.99 / AU$3,099, or in various kit lens combinations.

 These prices are quite hefty when you can pick up a full-frame Sony A7 III and Nikon Z6 for around the same asking price.
 On the other hand, the E-M1 Mark III is targeted at different photographers and Micro Four Thirds lenses are considerably smaller and more affordable than their full-frame equivalents.